*** FREE UK SHIPPING ON ORDERS OVER £75 ***

 Contents

-How many different types of yarn are there?
+How many different yarn types are there?

 This isn't an easy question to answer!
 There are dozens of different yarns available, from common fibres like wool and cotton to exotics like yak or alpaca, as well as acrylic novelty yarns.
 Even if you're just talking about types of wool yarn, you'll find differences between breeds of sheep.